Agencies Responsible for regulating drones in New Zealand

 Here are the most important rules to know for flying a drone in New Zealand:

-- Drone pilots must be familiar with the airspace restrictions that apply to the area in which they operate.
+• Drone pilots must be familiar with the airspace restrictions that apply to their area.

-- Before flying over property or area, drone pilots must obtain the consent of the property owner or person in charge.
+• Before flying over a property or area, drone pilots must obtain the consent of the property owner or person in charge.

-- Avoid flying a drone near marine life.
-Under the 1992 Marine Mammals Protection Regulations, no aircraft shall be closer than 150 meters (500 feet) horizontally from a point directly above any marine mammal when operating at less than 600 meters (2,000 feet) above sea level.
+• Avoid flying a drone near marine life.
+Under the 1992 Marine Mammals Protection Regulations, no aircraft shall be closer than 150 meters (500 feet) horizontally from a point directly above any marine mammal when operating less than 600 meters (2,000 feet) above sea level.

 Notes for recreational drone pilots flying for fun in New Zealand

-New Zealand drone rules aren’t separated into recreational and commercial rules like some other countries.
+New Zealand drone rules aren’t separated into recreational and commercial rules like other countries.

 You must follow the Part 101 rules when flying your drone.

-If you need to fly outside the Part 101 drone rules, you will need to hold a Part 102 unmanned aircraft operator certificate.
+If you need to fly outside the Part 101 drone rules, you must hold a Part 102 unmanned aircraft operator certificate.

 Intro to Part 101 rules for unmanned aircraft